-Backpacking trip in Guatemala: A 3-Week Adventure
+Backpacking Trip in Guatemala: A 3-Week Adventure

-An Epic 3 Week Trip
+An Epic 3-Week Trip

 Day 1 – Arrival in Guatemala City & Transfer to Antigua

-- Arrive at La Aurora International Airport (GUA) in Guatemala City.
+• Arrive at La Aurora International Airport (GUA) in Guatemala City.

-- Check-in at Tropicana Hostel in Antigua.
+• After that, check in at Tropicana Hostel in Antigua.

 Days 2-5 – Antigua